 - Flexibility for Uneven Terrain: The flexible nature of corrugated pipes makes it possible to install them in uneven or shifting soils.
 They can bend to follow the natural contour of the land and do not need bulky fittings.

 - Cost-Effectiveness: Compared to rigid pipes, corrugated pipes are much easier on the pocket.
-Lowering material costs, less construction labor, and requiring little maintenance make it a savvy economical decision.
+Lowering material costs, less construction labor, and requiring little maintenance make it a savvy economic decision.

 Having all these advantages considered, corrugated pipes serve as a trustworthy option for intensified drainage and long-term stability of the soil in French drills.